0phoff/slidev-theme-eavise/example.md

 <Block color="var(--kul-blue-200)" class="w-full h-full stack col-span-2">

-You can change the place allocated to a child with the *col-span-X* and *row-span-X* classes.
+You can change the space allocated to a child with the `col-span-X` and `row-span-X` classes.
+You can also place an element in a specific slot with the `col-start-X` and `row-start-X` classes.

 </Block>